MCGILL PLACE HISTORY

 PROLOGUE – TIME TRAVEL TO THE 1940’s and 50’s: Four blocks south is SAND (Sweet Auburn Neighborhood District) and the MLK Historic District where Martin Luther King came to consciousness, his birthplace in 1929 and in 1968 his memorial.

 As the head of the Civil Rights Movement Martin Luther King was at the forefront of this information revolution, as people everywhere realized the cultural chokehold of a person’s skin tone to determine their place in life.
-In the US this caste system was systematically struck down in all courts of law and slowly began to allow people of all tones of skin to pursue their dreams, making the world more vibrant in all dimensions including in the arts, economically and socially.
+In the US this caste system was systematically struck down in all courts of law and slowly began to allow people of all tones of skin to pursue their dreams, making the world more vibrant and multi-dimensional, including across the arts, economically and socially.

 McGill Place and Ralph McGill Blvd. (which turns into Ivan Allen Ave. a few blocks west at Peachtree Street) are named after people who helped transition all the disparate information that was colliding, turning Atlanta into the city we know today.
 Both Ralph McGill (b1889-d1969) , editor and publisher of the Atlanta Constitution from 1938-1996, and Ivan Allen (b1911-d2003) Atlanta mayor from 1962-1970, provided pivotal journalism and leadership for transforming a segregated and economically stagnant Atlanta into the prosperous city of today.
 Although Mayor Hartsfield (1890-1971) also helped create this phrase, during Mayor Ivan Allen’s administration Atlanta was officially dubbed “the City Too Busy To Hate.”